Moab Elopement Guide: Advice From A Local Photographer

 There are two types of permits you may need for your Moab elopement, depending on where you wish to hold your ceremony and any other locations you may want to have photos taken.

-The first is a ‘special use’ permit and is the responsibility of the eloping couple to obtain.
-This allows you to hold your Moab elopement ceremony in a given location.
-Don’t worry, we’re going to help you through this process: you’re just the ones who need to sign on the dotted line.
+The first is a ‘special use’ permit and it is the responsibility of the eloping couple to obtain and abide by.
+This allows you to hold your Moab elopement ceremony in a given location at a given time.

 Then there’s a photography permit which is entirely separate to the special use permit.
-Here at ‘The Outlovers’, we take care of the photography permit and the cost is included in all of our Moab elopement packages
+Here at ‘The Outlovers’, we take care of the photography permit and the cost is included in all of our Moab elopement packages.
+So, you don’t even need to think about this one!

 For those unfamiliar with the idea of ‘Leave No Trace’, it is a set of 7 principles written by the Center for Outdoor Ethics, aimed at encouraging us ALL to act as stewards for the natural environment.

 Here at ‘The Outlovers’ we are deeply committed to respecting and protecting the great outdoors.
-As such, we are graduates of the ‘Leave No Trace for Elopement Photographers’ course and we strive to follow LNT principles in all our work and play activities.
+We strive to follow LNT principles in all our work and play activities.

 What this means exactly varies from environment to environment.